 See COCMP partners >

 Observing ocean currents entails installing a variety of remote sensing technologies to gather data, and then integrating that information.
-Instruments on shore, in the ocean and on satellites will monitor surface and subsurface currents, sea surface temperature, salinity and chlorophyll (a measure of the productivity of plant plankton).
+Instruments on shore, in the ocean and on satellites monitor surface and subsurface currents, sea surface temperature, salinity and chlorophyll (a measure of the productivity of plant plankton).